Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 The attached file called "EPSR_article.xls" contains spreadsheets loaded with the results of both computer simulation models used in the research.

-The attached file named "case_study_simulation.mph" is the COMSOL Multiphysics model file used for the computer simulation of the case study through its electromagnetic field modeling.
+The attached file named "case_study_simulation.mph" is the COMSOL Multiphysics model file used for the computer simulation of the case study through its electromagnetic field modeling referring to Section 3 of the article.
+This .mph file can also be used to survey the k parameter according to item 4 of the article, simply making changes to the electrodes' geometry and spacing between them.

 End of this document.